bcherny/redrock/README.md

     const previousValue = store[id]
     store[id] = value
     return previousValue
-  } // <- Compile time error unless both of these keys are defined })

-// trigger an action
+  }
+})

-app.emit('OPEN_MODAL', { id: 123, value: true }) // <- Compile time error unless id and value are set, and are of the right types
+// Trigger an action (throws a compile time error unless id and value are set, and are of the right types) app.emit('OPEN_MODAL', { id: 123, value: true })

-// listen on an action (basic) app.on('OPEN_MODAL') // <- Compile time error if this event does not exist .subscribe(_ => _.value)
+// Listen on an action (basic) (throws a compile time error if this event does not exist) app.on('OPEN_MODAL')
+   .subscribe(_ => _.value)

-// listen on an action (advanced) app.on('INCREMENT_COUNTER')
+// Listen on an action (advanced) app.on('INCREMENT_COUNTER')
    .filter(_ => _.id === 42)
    .debounce()